GeorgeWebberley/surveyApp/sprint2/journal.md

 I have added tooltips which will guide the user through selecting their test and the correct variables.
 I have added some validators that check the user has selected the correct variable types for the specific tests.

 Tomorrow I will add some more tests commonly used in surveys.
 Then I will spend a few days reviewing my code, refactoring and also reviewing the user interface.

+<a name="latestEntry"></a>
+### Difficulties adding more tests.
+(6th July)

+I am finding that as my application grows bigger, it is very difficult to integrate new features that are similar but slightly different from existing features.
+This is particularly apparent with the statistical tests.

+Many statistical tests have similar features (such as needing a variable, producing a p-value) but have minor differences.
+For example, some take 1 independent and 1 dependent variable, some just take 2 variables in general, some take one variable.
+Also, some tests take additional information (such as chi goodness of fit which also needs to take input from the user regarding the expected distribution of categories).
+It is very difficult to not make the code repetitive.
+Either I have to make separate routes and HTML pages for each (which can make the code very repetitive) or I have to try and factor all the differences in to single routes/templates that can account for all the minor changes (which often results in lots of if-statements to check what is needed).
+This will likely be a problem as I continue to expand on my project.

 ##### Ongoing objectives